yahriels/yahriels/README.md

 your daily phone calls and pep talks kept me grounded and pushed me closer to the finish line.
 To my sister Lizbeth Salinas-Reyes, who would chide me every week and guilt trip me for being away from home - your prayers and love have kept me safe here.
-To my family Abigail Salinas-Reyes, Samuel Salinas-Reyes, Delmy Salinas-Reyes, and La Raza - thank you for seeing the best in me.
+To my family Abigail Salinas-Reyes, Samuel Salinas-Reyes, and La Raza - thank you for seeing the best in me.
 You have never failed to cheer me up.
 Lastly, to my supporters - thank you for being patient, caring, understanding, and being invested in me and my thesis.
 I am incredibly lucky to have you all, and I couldn’t have